trevordunn/flutter-website/src/content/app-architecture/design-patterns/offline-first.md

 In this case, the `UserProfileRepository` attempts to obtain the `UserProfile` from the remote API server using the `ApiClientService`.
 If this request fails,
-then returns the locally stored `UserProfile` from the `DatabaseService`.
+it then returns the locally stored `UserProfile` from the `DatabaseService`.

 <?code-excerpt "lib/data/repositories/user_profile_repository.dart (getUserProfileFallback)" replace="/Fallback//g"?>
 ```dart